ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So this is important and I've been kind of making this point maybe ad nauseam for the last, I guess, half decade.
 But the generative model is not a model that you have in your head.
 It is a statistical model that represents the conditional dependence structure of the entire system that you're considering.
-So this is an environment agent system in the broadest sense.
+So this is an environment-agent system in the broadest sense.
 And the Free Energy Principle says that if a specific sparseness structure obtains so if things are disconnected in a special way, then it'll look as if the subsets that are disconnected are tracking each other.
 So more technically, we partition our system into particles.
 Particles are basically internal states shrouded behind their Markov blanket, where the Markov blanket is composed of sensory states and active states.